ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 # Cipher Suites {#ciphersuite}

+TEEP requires algorithms for various purposes:

+* Algorithms for signing TEEP messages exchanged between the TEEP Agent and the TAM.
+* Algorithms for signing EAT-based evidence sent by the Attester via the TEEP Agent and the TAM to the Verifier.
+(If evidence is not encrypted by the TEEP Agent then it will be opaque to the TEEP Agent and to the TAM.)
+* Algorithms for encrypting EAT-based evidence sent by the TEEP Agent to the TAM.
+(The TAM will decrypt the encrypted evidence and will forward it to the Verifier.)
+* Algorithms for signing and optionally encrypting SUIT reports sent by the TEEP Agent to the TAM.
+* Algorithms for signing and optionally encrypting SUIT manifests sent by the Trusted Component Signer to the TEEP Agent.

+Further details are provided for the protection of TEEP messages, SUIT Reports and EATs.

 ## TEEP Messages {#teep-ciphersuite}

 The TEEP protocol uses COSE for protection of TEEP messages in both directions.
 To negotiate cryptographic mechanisms and algorithms, the TEEP protocol defines the following cipher suite structure,